theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 During this article, you'll be able to mount the monsters on any project of your choosing though.

 ### Prerequisite
-If you want to play along and build a little remote fed monster site:
+If you want to play along and build a monster site from our remote API:

 You should have Hugo `0.91.0` running.
 You should have a Hugo project set up.
 Does not need to be too complex.
 A `layouts/index.html` and a `layouts/_default/single.html` will do!